 On 14 September 2015, the Japan Meteorological Agency (JMA) raised the volcano alert for Aso-san to level 3 following an eruption, prohibiting access to the mountain.
 Check the JMA (www.jma.go.jp/en/volcano) for the latest updates.

 Halfway between Kumamoto and Beppu lies the Aso-san volcanic caldera.
-It's the world's largest (128km in circumference), so big that it's hard at first to get a sense of its scale, and strikingly beautiful.
+It's among the world's largest (128km in circumference), so big that it's hard at first to understand its scale, and strikingly beautiful.
 Formed through a series of eruptions over the past 300,000 years, the current outer crater is about 90,000 years old and now accommodates towns, villages and train lines...